Kayaking in Maldives

 5. Where to get tourist information

-I planned my own route (Gulhi Island – Maafushi Island – Fulidhoo Island) and at the time of my visit there wasn’t any updated information online regarding transfers so I had to ask my booked accommodations for the schedules.
+When I visited Maldives in the past, I planned my own route (Gulhi Island → Maafushi Island → Fulidhoo Island).
+At the time of my visit there wasn’t any updated information online regarding transfers so I had to ask my booked accommodations for the schedules.
 It was a little worrisome but it worked out in the end.

 Some people attest that August to September is the best time go to because it’s just starting to get into high season, so you can enjoy cheap prices and great weather.
-I went here in June, and days were mostly cloudy with several hours of sunshine.
+I went here on the month of June, and days were mostly cloudy with several hours of sunshine.

 7. What to wear